cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 :::notes
 - For this talk we assume a basic familiarity with Cockpit
 - If you have never seen it, the short-short version.
-We'll also do demos
 - Conceptually: Linux session running in a web browser; moral server equivalent of what GNOME is on a desktop
 - Tool for experimenting, learning, troubleshooting, and doing infrequent tasks
 :::